 (1) Section 7.4, Safety-Nets, explains the steps that Market Participants will follow when processing safety-net Move-In Requests.
 This document is not intended to override or in any way contradict P.U.C.
 Subst.
 R. 25.487, Obligations Related to Move-In Transactions.

-(2) The safety-net process is a manual work-around process used by Market Participants in the Texas retail market when market transactions are delayed, not functional, or for priority orders that require immediate notification to the Transmission and/or Distribution Service Provider (TDSP) to ensure that a Customer receives electric service in a timely manner.
+(2) The safety-net process is a manual work-around process used by Market Participants in the Texas retail market when market transactions are systematically delayed or not functional and not to bypass standard rules and processes.

 (3) The Retail Electric Provider (REP) establishes its rights and responsibilities to serve a Customer at the Premise identified by the safety-net move in Electric Service Identifier (ESI ID) beginning the date the TDSP connects service.

 (4) The safety-net process may be used for extended transaction processing outages, as described in Section 7.10, Procedures for Extended Unplanned System Outages.

-7.4.1.1 Appropriate Use of the Safety-Net Move In Process

-(1) The safety-net process should be used for legitimate purposes and not to bypass standard rules and processes.

-(2) REPs may use the safety-net spreadsheet for Customers of all Premises.
-If construction service is required, the service order may be delayed or completed unexecutable
+(5) If construction service is required, the service order may be delayed or completed unexecutable.

-(3) REPs may submit a safety-net spreadsheet for the following:

-(a) For Advanced Metering System (AMS) meters with remote connect/disconnect capability:
+(6) All Priority Safety-Net Move In spreadsheets that are completed on the same-day or next day by the TDSP shall be charged priority move in discretionary charges by the TDSP according to the TDSP’s tariff, regardless of the priority code that is reflected in the 814_16 transaction submitted by the CR.

+(7) A TDSP may reject safety-net spreadsheet requests received earlier than the day prior to the requested Move In date.

+7.4.2 Move In Safety-Net Timing

-(i) Standard move in - The Customer has requested a same or next day move in and the Competitive Retailer (CR) has not received an 814_05, CR Enrollment Notification Response, 814_17, Move In Reject Response, or 814_28, Complete Unexecutable or Permit Required, transaction within four Retail Business Hours of submitting the 814_16, Move In Request.
+If a CR has not received the 814_05, CR Enrollment Notification Response, 814_17, Move In Reject Response, or 814_28, Complete Unexecutable or Permit Required, within three hours of the 814_16, Move In Request outbound NAESB timestamp; the CR may place the ESI ID on the Safety Net spreadsheet.

-(ii) Priority move in - For move ins where the Customer has requested priority service and is willing to pay applicable fees, if the CR has submitted the priority move-in transaction and an 814_05, 814_17, or 814_28 response transaction has not been received by 1400 on the requested date in the 814_16 priority move in transaction.

-(b) For Non-AMS and non-metered Premises:

-(i) Standard move in - Move ins submitted at least two Retail Business Days prior to the requested date, if the 814_05, 814_17, or 814_28 response transaction has not been received on the day prior to the requested date in the 814_16 standard move in transaction.

-(ii) Priority move in - For move ins where the Customer has requested priority service and is willing to pay applicable fees, if the CR has submitted the priority move-in transaction and an 814_05, 814_17, or 814_28 response transaction has not been received by 1400 on the requested date in the 814_16 or 814_22 priority move in transaction.
+Standard Move In Requests and Priority Move In Requests shall be sent in two separate spreadsheets.
+Each Safety Net spreadsheet shall only be sent one time per day, if needed, no later than 3:00 PM CPT for Move Ins with a requested date of the current date.

-7.4.1.2 Standard Move In Safety-Net Spreadsheet Format and Timing
+7.4.3 Standard and Priority Safety-Net Procedures and Format

+7.4.3.1 Safety Net Email Communication

+(1) Safety-net Move-In Requests are initiated by the REP via an e-mail to the TDSP at the TDSP’s e-mail address indicated below in Table 4a, TDSP Safety-Net E-mail Address.

+Table 4a.
+TDSP Safety-Net E-mail Address